Category Archives: War

 Though brief and relegated strictly to the start, I did find myself moved by the romance at the beginning of Tom Hank’s latest war drama, Greyhound.

-Past this almost throwaway moment in the movie, everything else that takes place in director Aaron Schneider’s World War II movie happens at sea.
-For Greyhound is a story that focuses on US Navy captain Ernest Krausemust as he leads an allied convoy being stalked by Nazi U-boat wolf packs.
+Past this almost throwaway moment in the movie, everything else that takes place in director Aaron Schneider’s World War II film happens at sea.
+For Greyhound is a story that focuses on US Navy captain Ernest Krausemust, as he leads an allied convoy being stalked by Nazi U-boat wolf packs.

 As you might imagine, there are plenty of tense moments that will make it hard to look away from the screen.
 Moments that show us how tough a captain’s job is as he tries to avoid getting his ship and all his men blown up.